- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- We recommend you reconsider your need to travel in Xaisomboun district, east of Vang Vieng, because of the risk of attacks by bandits.
+- We recommend that you exercise a high degree of caution in Xaisomboun district, east of Vang Vieng, because of the potential for attacks by bandits.

 - A number of tourists, including Australians, have died or been injured in accidents along the river at Vang Vieng.
 Extreme caution is recommended if undertaking river-based sporting activities.